All About Ella’s Face Painting Business

 Is she artistic in other ways?
 Did she just teach herself?

-She has taken art classes (private and through school) off and on for the past six years, so she’s had a lot of art practice.
+She has taken art classes (private and through school) off and on for the past eight or nine years, so she’s had a lot of art practice.
 Mostly, she just loves to draw and paint, though, and spends hours practicing on her own, whether it’s nail art or face painting or sketching in a notebook.

 Did she take any books out of the library to teach her/watch any videos you recommend?